flaviociravegna/softeng-ezwh/UnitTestReport.md

 ### **Class *ReturnOrder* - method *getReturnOrders***

 **Criteria for method *getReturnOrders*:**
- -there are return orders in the DB - E
+ - there are return orders in the DB - E

 **Predicates for method *createNewReturnOrder*:**